The Society holds a huge number of resources that can assist researchers with their own projects.

 Miscellaneous Maps and Plans

 The Society holds hard copies of scores of maps and plans, dating from c.
 1840 to the twentieth century.
-These have not yet been catalogued. but our research officers may be able to help.
-Some maps and plans of particular interest are:
+These have not yet been catalogued, but our research officers may be able to help.
+More details …

 Ashfield Council Valuation Books (Microfiche)